RosterElf Logo

 PDF format • Ready to download

-Covers accuracy standards and expectations
+Clear accuracy standards

 By downloading, you agree to our template disclaimer

-Why timesheet accuracy matters
+Why your workplace needs a timesheet accuracy policy

-What your timesheet accuracy policy should include
+What a timesheet accuracy policy should cover

 Accuracy standards

-Expectations for truthful and precise time recording.
+Expectations for truthful, precise and complete time entries.

 Real-time recording